 Slide 6 – When multiple tabs are open in one pane, I missed the close button on the tab.
 After digging through the options, I found how to display and enable the close button for each tab.

 Frequently used keyboard shortcuts

-At this point you have Double Commander installed and configured.
+At this point you have Double Commander installed and configured on your Linux system.
 As a final part in this tutorial, I present you with frequently use keyboard shortcuts.
 Learning these keyboard shortcuts can drastically speed up your work in the file manager, compared to working with just your mouse.